 Most people open up the Flex app and find that Flex either isn’t in your city or new jobs are not available.
 In that case, all you can do is enter your information to be notified of any new positions that open up.
 Sometimes there is no option to be notified at all.
 If you don’t see any way to be notified, check back with the app every once in awhile to see if your city has been added to the list.

 After you’ve completed the background screening and all other application steps, new options will appear in the Flex app.
-The “Offers” and “Availability” menu options are where you’ll schedule your shifts.
-“Availability” is a calendar that allows you to select dates and times when you’re willing and able to do a 4-hour flex shift.
+The “Offers” menu options is where you’ll schedule your shifts.
+The “Calendar” area is a calendar that allows you to select dates and times when you’re willing and able to do a 4-hour flex shift.

-The “Offers” area is where you can claim “Reserved Offers” or pick up “Next Day” shifts that become available.
+Guaranteed shifts: The “Offers” area of the app is where you can claim “Reserved Offers.”
 A reserved offer is a shift that has been set aside you based on your availability.
 You can choose to accept or decline the reserved offer, but there is a deadline to accept the shift so make sure to accept a shift as soon as you can.